mna/0value/posts/agora v0.2: closures, coroutines and for..range.md

 The new `for..range` construct is similar to Go's but is very versatile, allowing the `range` keyword to act on strings, numbers, objects as well as coroutines, so that custom iterators can be implemented.

-The range on numbers can take 1, 2 or 3 arguments (see "testdata/src/74-range-number.agora" for more examples) and can be seen as syntactic sugar for the usual three-part for loop (although the implementation is currently different):
+The range on numbers can take 1, 2 or 3 arguments (see "testdata/src/74-range-number.agora" for more examples) and as such can be seen as syntactic sugar for the usual three-part for loop:

 ```
 // Output: 0, 1, 2, 3, 4